-Active Member with 18 months of Allowable Service or while Member is minimum (including spouse's benefit) of 50.00% of salary and maximum of 70.00% of average salary.
+Age/service Active Member with 18 months of Allowable Service or while Member is requirement receiving a disability benefit.

+Amount 10.00% of salary averaged over last six months for each child.
+Family benefit minimum (including spouse's benefit) of 50.00% of salary and maximum of 70.00% of average salary.
 Benefits paid until child marries, dies, or attains age